 Once you click “OK,” your document should have all duplicates except one removed.
 In this case, two were left because the first duplicates were found in Row 1.

 This method automatically assumes that there are headers in your table.
 If you want the first row to be deleted, you will have to delete it manually in this case.
 If you actually had headers rather than duplicates in the first row, only one copy of the existing duplicates would have been left.

 Option 3 – Replace

 This method is great for smaller spreadsheets if you want to identify entire rows that are duplicated.
-In this case, we will be using the simple “replace” function that is built into all Microsoft Office products.
+In this case, we will be using the simple Replace tool that is built into all Microsoft Office products.
 You will need to begin by opening the spreadsheet you want to work on.

 Once it is open, you need to select a cell with the content you want to find and replace and copy it.
-Click on the cell and press “Control” and “C” (Ctrl+C).
+Click on the cell and press Ctrl+C on Windows or Command+C on Mac.

-You will notice that all the values that matched “dulpicate” have been changed to 1.
-The reason we used the number 1 is that it is small and stands out.
+You will notice that all the values that matched “dulpicate” have been changed to “1.”
+The reason we used the number one is that it is small and stands out.
 Now you can easily identify which rows had duplicate content.

 In order to retain one copy of the duplicates, simply paste the original text back into the first row that has been replaced by 1’s.

-Now that you have identified all the rows with duplicate content, go through the document and hold the “Control” button down while clicking on the number of each duplicate row as shown below.
+Now that you have identified all the rows with duplicate content, go through the document and hold Ctrl on Windows or Command on Mac while clicking on the number of each duplicate row as shown below.

-Once you have selected all the rows that need to be deleted, right click on one of the grayed out numbers, and select the “Delete” option.
-The reason you need to do this instead of pressing the “delete” button on your computer is that it will delete the rows rather than just the content.
+Once you have selected all the rows that need to be deleted, right-click on one of the grayed-out numbers, and select “Delete.”
+The reason you need to do this instead of pressing the Delete key on your computer is that it will delete the rows rather than just the content.